Plus the Five Things You Should NEVER Do in a SNAP Fraud Investigation

 You have the right to remain silent.
 But not to lie.

 Don’t let the DSS HRA scare you and intimidate you into paying them the full amount they are demanding.
-An attorney can use professional techniques, legal rules, their charisma and the fact that they not as emotionally invested as you are to
+An attorney can use professional techniques, legal rules, and the fact that they not as emotionally invested as you are to

 - try to not have you make any payment to the HRA for SNAP or SNAP, if possible